'The Wailing' (2016) Review and Explanation

-In any case, I am extremely enjoying the ones that have been recommended to me thus far.
 I began with I Am a Hero (2015) and went straight onto Train to Busan (2016) and both now sit firmly amongst my list of favourite films.
 I am glad that both South Korea and Japan are enjoying the spotlight.
 These movies are currently on-trend and rightly so.

 If you haven't had a chance to watch one of these gems, please do so.
 So far no one I know has regretted it.

 Police officer Jong-Goo has a non-descriptive, quiet life in the village with his wife, mother, and daughter.

 Jong-Goo's called to the scene of a vicious and bloody murder.
 A surviving member of the family sits motionless.
 Covered in a blistering rash he has the blood from the victims on himself and within the house.

 Stories linking a Japanese man living in the mountains of the village begin to circulate and occurrences of others with the same rash followed by more murderous scenes begin to mount.